 As mentioned earlier, Filipinos are voracious social media users, so be sure to invest in social media marketing and advertising, particularly on Facebook, to stay top of mind in this market.
 For electronics, discounts and sales are a surefire way to grab attention, as seen in Lazada and Shopee’s shopping festivals.
 For fashion, consider partnering with local influencers on Instagram—the de facto haven for Filipino fashionistas.

 Keeping in mind Filipino online shoppers’ focus on price, try to see if you can offer vouchers and promo codes for your store.
-See, for example, this list of Lazada voucher codes.
 If you have a strong following on your store’s social media pages, you can run simple contests or polls there, too, to reward your customers with prizes.
 And keep an eye out for the hottest sales periods in the Philippines so you can plan your product offerings and marketing campaigns ahead of time.

 As an archipelago of more than 7,600 islands, the Philippines presents eCommerce merchants with logistics issues.
 However, suburban and rural areas with fewer shopping malls comprise a potential market for online sellers, who can deliver items that are otherwise unavailable in brick-and-mortar stores.

-Therefore, it’s important to find a reliable cross-border shipping partner and last-mile delivery service provider that can deliver packages nationwide, without drastically increasing the shipping fees.
-If you can offer Filipino online shoppers the products they’re looking plus an excellent delivery experience, you’ll be on your way to success in the Philippines’ eCommerce market in no time.
+Therefore, it’s important to find a reliable eCommerce logistics partner and last-mile delivery service provider that can deliver packages nationwide, without drastically increasing the shipping fees.
+If you can offer Filipino online shoppers the products they’re looking for plus an excellent delivery experience, you’ll be on your way to success in the Philippines’ eCommerce market in no time.

 Looking for reliable B2B or B2C logistics solutions to the Philippines?
 Talk to us below to find out how Janio’s wide logistics network has you covered: